 Eating Disorder Service

-Rhodes Wood Hospital is a specialist Inpatient Eating Disorder service for children and young people aged 8-18 years.
+Rhodes Wood Hospital is a specialist Inpatient Eating Disorder service for children and young people aged 12 up to 18 years.
 Each treatment programme is tailored to the needs of the young person.

 The service provides a warm and nurturing environment so that we can identify and understand the symptoms, patterns and origins of psychological distress and help patients manage their condition.
-Our services emphasise not only the mental wellbeing of young people but also their educational, emotional and physical needs.
+Our service supports not only the mental wellbeing of young people but also their educational, emotional and physical needs.

 Our hospital is based in Hatfield, Hertfordshire.
-All our children and young people have their own en-suite bedrooms which are light and spacious.
-We actively encourage them to personalise the space to make it feel like a home from home, with pictures/posters and personal items.
+All the children and young people have their own en-suite bedrooms which are light and spacious.
+We actively encourage them to personalise their space to make it feel like a home from home, with pictures, posters and personal items.

-We have an on-site Ofsted Registered school to support our children and young people to continue with their education while in hospital.
-This helps to ease re-integration/transition to home when they are ready for discharge.
+We have an on-site Ofsted Registered school to support children and young people to continue with their education while in hospital.
+This helps to ease re-integration and transition home when they are ready for discharge.

-We treat children and young people aged 8-18
+We treat children and young people aged 12 up to 18

 years, male and female with a primary diagnosis